 Virtual Teachers will provide Response to Interventions (RTI) for each student.
 If a student fails to demonstrate success academically, RTI processes and procedures will occur, including Tier I, Tier II, and Tier III interventions.
 Tier I interventions will be provided during virtual classroom instruction and processes.

 Tier II interventions will be targeted to small groups or one-on-one.
-Virtual Campus Coordinator and District Connection Coach will partner to provide and monitor Tier II interventions and provide any special services needed.
+The following core reading programs will be utilized to support students needing Tier II interventions: